 To evaluate network nestedness, we used the estimator weighted NODF (Almeida-neto et al. 2008).
 NODF evaluates whether species with fewer partners interact with subsets of partners with which more connected species interact (Almeida-neto et al. 2008).
 To estimate modularity, we use a hierarchical clustering algorithm (Newman and Girvan 2004; Csardi and Nepusz 2006).
 We evaluate network specialization with the metric H2, which estimates the deviation of the observed interaction frequency between plants and pollinators from a null expectation where all partners interact in proportion to their abundances (Blüthgen, Menzel, and Blüthgen 2006).
 It ranges from zero for generalized networks to one for specialized networks.
 We calculated standardized z-scores so that nestedness, modularity and specialization metrics could be compared across communities.
 The z-scores were calculated by generating an ensemble of 999 randomly assembled communities, subtracting the mean of the statistic calculated across these communities from the observed value, and then dividing by the standard deviation.
 To assemble random communities, we reshuffled the interactions between species but fixed the total number of interactions, species and interaction frequency distributions (Galeano, Pastor, and Iriondo 2009).

-To test whether network modularity, nestedness, connectance or specialization changed linearly with assembly, we use linear mixed models with the descriptive network metrics as the response variable, year of assembly as the explanatory variable, and random effects of site and year.
-The number of species in a network affects affects the patterns of interaction possible, so we also examined the change in plant and pollinator species richness through time.
+To test whether network modularity, nestedness, connectance or specialization changed linearly with assembly, we used linear mixed models with the descriptive network metrics as the response variable, year of assembly as the explanatory variable, and random effects of site and year.
+The number of species in a network affects the patterns of interaction possible, so we also examined the change in plant and pollinator species richness through time.
 We employ generalized linear mixed models with Poisson error to model richness.
 We scaled explanatory variables.

 Network robustness

-Lastly, we test whether the changes in interaction patterns associated with network assembly affect the robustness of the network to species loss and cascading perturbations.
-Following Memmott, Waser, and Price (2004), we simulate plant species extinction and the subsequent extinction cascades of pollinator species.
-Because the reproduction of plant species if facilitated by active restoration efforts, it is unlikely the extinction of pollinator species would affect plant populations in the hedgerows.
+Lastly, we tested whether the changes in interaction patterns associated with network assembly affect the robustness of the network to species loss and cascading perturbations.
+Following Memmott, Waser, and Price (2004), we simulated plant species extinction and the subsequent extinction cascades of pollinator species.
+Because the reproduction of plant species is facilitated by active restoration efforts, it is unlikely the extinction of pollinator species would affect plant populations in the hedgerows.
 However, plants ceasing to bloom, for example in response to drought, will likely affect the pollinators that depend on them.
-We eliminate plants species based on their degree or abundance, and then calculate the number of pollinators that secondarily went extinct.
+We eliminated plants species based on their degree or abundance, and then calculated the number of pollinators that secondarily went extinct.
 The area below the extinction curve is an estimate of network robustness (Memmott, Waser, and Price 2004; Dormann, Gruber, and Fründ 2008).

-We also explored how the robustness to cascading perturbations changed as community assembled, using algebraic connectivity — the second smallest eigenvalue of the Laplacian matrix (Fiedler 1973) — as a proxy for network robustness (Gaiarsa et al., submitted).
-Algebraic connectivity relates to how difficult it is to turn a network into completely disconnected groups of species (Costa et al. 2007), and has implications to how integrated is the dynamics of the elements of the networks (Gibert et al. 2013).
+We also explored how the robustness to cascading perturbations changed as the community assembled, using algebraic connectivity — the second smallest eigenvalue of the Laplacian matrix (Fiedler 1973) — as a proxy for network robustness (Gaiarsa et al., submitted).
+Algebraic connectivity relates to how difficult it is to turn a network into completely disconnected groups of species (Costa et al. 2007), and has implications for how integrated is the dynamics of the elements of the networks (Gibert et al. 2013).
 The larger the algebraic connectivity, the more robust a network is to cascading perturbations, and the easier it is to break the community into isolated groups of species (Gaiarsa et al., submitted).

 Results